liyi3c/BifrostMCP/README.md

 ## License

-This extension is licensed under the MIT License.
+This extension is licensed under the APGL-3.0 License.